 Geologically, New Zealand is a young country.
 Our soils were never nutrient-rich, especially those formed under bush.
 As the land was more heavily used for farming, soil nutrients were depleted, and declines in productivity became apparent.
 Fertilisers, especially superphosphate, came into widespread use to improve soil fertility.
 With the advent of topdressing in 1949, fertilisers were available to all farmlands, including the high country.

 These advances combined with improvements in breeding and animal health and rising commodity and land prices have all played a part in the intensification of farming.
 We now have the means to grow more milk, wool, meat or produce from the same area of land.
 Average dairy herd sizes grew from about 100 in 1970 to 400 in 2012.

 Environmental impacts and farming

 Concerns about farming and the environment are not new.
-A Parliamentary commission of enquiry in 1920 investigated environmental damage to the South Island’s high country.
-More recently, in 2004, the Parliamentary Commissioner for the Environment linked a number of issues to intensified farming, such as:
+A Parliamentary commission of inquiry in 1920 investigated environmental damage to the South Island’s high country.
+In 2004, the Parliamentary Commissioner for the Environment linked a number of issues to intensified farming, such as:

 - loss of biodiversity due to land clearance

 - soil compaction due to high stock numbers

 - soil erosion due to land clearance and grazing

 - contaminated soils due to pesticides or overuse of fertilisers